 Sircol Dye & Dye Release Reagents (2 x 2 x 120ml) Product Code: S1500

 Manuals and Citations

-The Sircol Manual can be downloaded here in PDF format.
+The Sircol Soluble Assay Manual can be downloaded here.

-Scientific papers citing the use of the Sircol Assay can be downloaded here in PDF format.
+Scientific papers citing the use of the Sircol Soluble Assay in 2014 can be downloaded here.

 (a) Sets of collagen standards, Low range 0, 5, 10 & 15μg and High range 0, 15, 30 & 45μg, following collagen-dye mixing, centrifuging and removal of unbound dye, (duplicates not shown).

 (b) Low Standards after adding 250μl Alkali Reagent.